The phenomenal building boom of the Nauvoo period of Church history required much more lumber than was locally available.

 It is estimated the the Mormon loggers harvested a million and a half board feet of lumber during the four years that they were there.
 This lumber was used for the Nauvoo Temple, Nauvoo House, private homes and other buildings.

-Local members of the Church tell the stories of the early Latter-day Saint presence in Neillsville at the annual Heritage Days celebration held in Schuster Park.
+Local members of The Church of Jesus Christ of Latter-day Saints tell the stories of the early Latter-day Saint presence in Neillsville at the annual Heritage Days celebration held in Schuster Park.

 In 2016 a historical marker was placed and dedicated at Neillsville.
-This was funded by the Mormon Historic Sites Foundation and done in cooperation with the Wisconsin Historical Society.
+This was funded by the Ensign Peak Foundation and done in cooperation with the Wisconsin Historical Society.

 Map & Directions